 Setting us out on our way is a dog leg left hole.
 The drive needs to be straight or with slight draw (for the right handers) to negotiate past the gums before the fairway widens out.

-Aim for the 100m marker or distant church steeple (St. Johns in Camden) and pray you don’t err left as OOB and trees are waiting for a hooked drive.
+Aim for the 100m marker or distant church steeple (St. Johns in Camden) and pray you don’t err left as out of bounds and trees are waiting for a hooked drive.
 Around the green there should be no problem, unless you miss to the right where a gentle slope will see your ball run back to your feet.

 A risk/reward hole.